NamitaMalik/scoreboard/README.md

 ## Tech Details
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.3.

-## Development server
+## How to Run?

+1. Clone this repository.
+2. Go to the cloned repo.
+3. Install dependencies with `npm install`.
-Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Build